cncf/wg-serverless/workflow/spec/spec.md

 Which becomes the result of the action.

-**(4) Event State Completes Workflow Execution**: The results of action executions as defined in the actionDataFilter are placed into the states data under the "finalCustomerGreeting" object.
-So at this point our event state data contains:
+**(4) Event Task Completes Workflow Execution**: The results of action executions as defined in the actionDataFilter are placed into the tasks data under the "finalCustomerGreeting" object.
+So at this point our event task data contains:

 ```json
 {